-The Hungarian government has announced a package of economic measures to support businesses that are suffering under the pandemic.
+The Hungarian government has announced a package of economic measures to support businesses that are suffering under the Coronavirus pandemic.

 The Hungarian government has announced a major aid package to mitigate the economic impact of the coronavirus outbreak on the country’s businesses.